ConnorDonegan/Dallet2018/README.md

 # Gathering and visualizing local election results in Wisconsin and Alabama

-Local election results for Wisconsin Supreme Court, Apr.
-3 2018 and the Alabama special election for Senate (2017).
+Local election results for Wisconsin Supreme Court race, Apr.
+3 2018 and Alabama's December 2017 special US Senate election.

 `WI-WISupremeCourt-Apr-3-2018-plot-county-swing.R` and `AL-USSenate-Dec-12-2017-plot-county-swing.R` are the source code for the figures in [Is Trump country abandoning the GOP?](https://connordonegan.github.io/portfolio/is-trump-country-abandoning-the-gop/)